Microneedling (Dermaroller & Dermapen)

 - Tissue remodelling

-The epidermis in penetrated the puncture closes in minutes and will heal relatively quickly; though minute the wound created does cause localised damage and bleeding.
+Once the dermis is penetrated the puncture holes close in minutes and will heal relatively quickly.
 During the treatment the practitioner may use a serum; this will depend on the form on miconeedling conducted.
 When the tiny blood vessels are ruptured blood cells and serum are spread into the surrounding tissue.

 The leucocytes (white blood cells) act on the damaged tissue, remove debris and kill bacteria.
 This reaction produces a surge of activity that leads to the Fibroblasts being “instructed” to produce more collagen and more elastin.

 A few days after the treatment the epidermal cells (keratinocytes) begin reproducing and the epidermis becomes thicker.
-Over the following months the skin will progressively tighten as the collagen slowly shortens and becomes more supported.
+Over the following months the skin will progressively tighten as the collagen becomes more supported.

 Dermaroller is a titanium device that is rolled over the skin to create thousands of tiny contact points.
 This causes the body to create a wound healing process for rejuvenated, smoother and younger looking skin.

-Derma FNS (Fractional Needling System) uses a unique electronic mechanism which allows the practitioner to control the intensity to tailor the treatment for the best results.
+Derma FNS (Automated Fractional Needling System) uses a unique electronic mechanism which allows the practitioner to control the intensity to tailor the treatment for the best results.
 When combined with a highly effective serum and a soothing aftercare cream, the treated area will see significant improvements to the damaged skin.